mdk2412/OpenInverterGateway/README.md

 # OpenInverterGateway
 Firmware replacement for Growatt ShineWiFi-S (serial), ShineWiFi-X (USB) or custom build sticks (ESP8266/ESP32).

 # How to install

-* Download a precompiled release from [here](https://github.com/OpenInverterGateway/OpenInverterGateway/releases) (hardcoded to default [settings](https://github.com/OpenInverterGateway/OpenInverterGateway/blob/master/SRC/ShineWiFi-ModBus/Config.h.example)/growatt protocol 1.24)

-Or

 * Checkout this repo
 * Setup platform.io
 * Open the project folder and choose the correct env for your hardware
-* Rename and adapt [Config.h.example](https://github.com/OpenInverterGateway/OpenInverterGateway/blob/master/SRC/ShineWiFi-ModBus/Config.h.example) to Config.h with your compile time settings
+* Adapt Config.h with your compile time settings

 After you obtained an image you want to flash: